icc-canoo/handbook/docs/first-two-weeks.md

 Here's what your first two weeks will look like:

 ## Before you start
-Tanya, our Office Manager, will send you your laptop and logins and all that fun stuff before you start, so you're ready to go from Day 1.
+Tanya, our People Success Manager, will send you your laptop and logins and all that fun stuff before you start, so you're ready to go from Day 1.
 Your calendar should be pre-populated with a few key dates and milestones pertaining to your onboarding.
 You'll also receive info about your onboarding buddy (yes, we do that), and we hope you'll share a bit about yourself with your buddy in advance too -- especially things that don't show up on your CV.

 ## Week 1